Using Cloud Connector to remediate issues across your Red Hat Satellite infrastructure

 - Enable remote execution on your hosts so that Satellite can run remediation playbooks on them.
 For more information, see Distributing SSH Keys for Remote Execution in the Red Hat Satellite Managing Hosts guide.

-Chapter 2, Configuring your Satellite infrastructure to communicate with Insights.
-Use the following procedures to configure Satellite and its hosts to communicate with Insights:
+Chapter 2, Configuring your Satellite infrastructure to communicate with Insights for RHEL Use the following procedures to configure Satellite and its hosts to communicate with Insights for RHEL:

 Chapter 3, Remediating issues on RHEL systems managed by Satellite.
 Use the following procedures when you need to fix an issue across your Satellite infrastructure:

-Before you can remediate issues in your Satellite infrastructure, you must connect your hosts to Insights and configure Cloud Connector on Satellite Server.
+Before you can remediate issues in your Satellite infrastructure, you must connect your hosts to Insights for RHEL and configure Cloud Connector on Satellite Server.

-Use this procedure to upload your host inventory from Red Hat Satellite to Red Hat Insights.
+Use this procedure to upload your host inventory from Red Hat Satellite to Insights for Red Hat Enterprise Linux.

 - Register your hosts to Satellite using an activation key to attach Red Hat subscriptions.